Skip to Content

 Crowley Careers

-Thank you for your interest in working for Crowley and beginning a career in the maritime industry.
-The maritime industry is growing, providing opportunities for a rewarding career at sea working on deck, in the engine room, or in the steward’s department for motivated individuals.
+The maritime industry is growing, providing opportunities for a rewarding career at sea working on deck, in the engine room, or the steward’s department for motivated individuals.

 One of the most difficult tasks an individual has is getting started in this industry.
-The first step that you can take is learning about the different requirements for various operations and career paths.
+The first step that you can take is to learn about the different requirements for various operations and career paths.
 From there, it is easier to make an educated decision regarding where you wish to go.
-See below for minimum requirements to become a Merchant Mariner:
+See below for the minimum requirements to become a Merchant Mariner:

 Engine vs. Deck – Ratings for Seagoing Individuals

-Knowing what each position does, you can tailor your decision based upon your career goals.
-If you like working in a kitchen environment, the stewards department is for you.
-If you desire to become a Captain or Mate, you would best be suited going into the deck department.
-If you are a “gearhead” or enjoy the aspects of working in an engine room, you should take an engine route.
+Knowing what each position does, you can tailor your decision based on your career at sea goals.
+If you like working in a kitchen environment, the stewards’ department is for you.
+If you desire to become a Captain or Mate, you would best be suited to go into the deck department.
+If you are a “gearhead” or enjoy working in an engine room, you should take an engine route.

 Career Development Programs